All Episodes

 Democrats passed it.

-We in the House House Republicans, we were opposed to it, and now they're telling us uh the the White House said three days ago uh we will not negotiate with House Republicans on the debt ceiling.
+And now they're telling us the White House said three days ago, we will not negotiate with House Republicans on the debt ceiling.

 Well, you just passed a huge bill.

-You've got to be kidding me.
+You got to be kidding me.

-So that's their attitude, which is so out of touch with reality, where we are fiscally, where where our debt problem is, and then this idea that they passed that, and then somehow we now we have to just give them more money for a bill they passed and wouldn't work with us on.
+And then this idea that they passed that and then somehow now we have to just give them more money for a bill they passed and wouldn't work with us on.

-You gotta be kidding me.
+You got to be kidding me.

 Quick break more with Jim Jordan.

-He's the head of the appropriations committee.
+He's the head of the Appropriations Committee.

-Hey there, I'm Mary Catherine Hammond.
+Hey there, I'm Mary Catherine Hamm.

 And I'm Carol Markowitz.